-We automatically assume that religious governments ban other religions, like in the Middle East today.
+We assume that religious governments will ban other religions.
 But this is often not the case.
-We can pretty much judge the worth of a theocracy by how much religious freedom it provides.
-False theocracies ban religions.
+In fact, we can pretty much judge the worth of a theocracy by how much religious freedom it provides.

 What makes a true theocracy?

 - Laws derived from correct divine principles, as we find in scripture